-Join John Nastos for an in-depth discussion in this video When to use what type, part of Learn Swift 2: The Basics.
+Join John Nastos for an in-depth discussion in this video When to use what type, part of Learning Swift 2.

 - Let's go over some quick definitions of classes, structs, enums, and the basic difference between the three.
 All three are constructs that allow your program to store, organize, or manipulate data in different ways with different capabilities.
 First, classes.
 Apple's documentation calls classes general purpose, flexible constructs that become the building blocks of your program's code.
 They have properties and methods that provide data storage and functionality to the constructs.
 Classes can also use inheritance to create a sort of family tree of properties and functions between objects.

 They can also have initializers and deinitializers to set up and tear down when they're created or destroyed.
 Structs in Swift are very similar to classes.
 Both can use properties to store values and use methods to provide functionality.
 Both can also have initializers to set up their initial state.
 Structs, though, have some limitations.
 The primary limitation is that they have no inheritance capability.
 Also, while classes are passed by reference, structs are passed by copy.

 This can be an advantage or disadvantage, depending on your needs.
 Lastly, there are enumerations.
 While classes and structs are very similar, enums are something different.
 They're a way to group related values.
 However, unlike enums in C, which are a relatively simple construct, enums in Swift have some more capabilities, including the ability to include functions.
 Each type has distinct advantages and disadvantages.
 Sometime this may mean that depending on your goal, there may be only one way to accomplish it.